enarjord/passivbot/docs/index.md

 !!!
 Info
-    If you would like to have support added for an exchange not supported yet, you can always get in touch to see  what the  options are
+    If you would like to have support added for an exchange not supported yet, you can always get in touch to see what the options are.

 ## Software Requirements